Installing and Configuring the DMF Controller

 Note:

-• You should now be able to telnet or SSH to the hardware appliance serial console through the terminal server.
+• You should now be able to use Telnet or SSH to access the hardware appliance serial console through the terminal server.

 Configuring the Active Controller Using the First Boot Script